LoyolaChicagoBooks/introcs-csharp/source/data/writeline-substitution.rst

 The ``WriteLine`` function can take parameters in different ways:

-- It can take a single parameter of an type (and print its string representation).
+- It can take a single parameter of any type (and print its string representation).
 - It can take a string parameter followed by any number of parameters used to substitute into the initial format string.
 - It can take no parameters, and just advance to the next line (not used yet in this book).

-Though each of these uses has the same name, ``Console.WriteLine``, they are technically all different functions:  A function is not just recognized by its name, but by its *signature*, which includes the name **and** the number and types of parameters.
+Though each of these uses has the same name, ``Console.WriteLine``, they are technically different functions:  A function is not recognized only by its name, but by its *signature*, which includes the name **and** the number and types of parameters.
 The technical term for using the same name with different signatures for different